The WoW Warrior Guide

 Dwarves - Shortness is a virtue?
 Is a digging tool your favorite weapon?
 Do you live for the smell of baking ore in the morning?

-- Ranged Expertise would be nice if you could use ranged weapons.
+- Ranged Weapon Expertise would be nice if you could use ranged weapons.

-- Crit chance with guns – You’re a Warrior, you don’t need stinkin’ guns.
+- Crit chance with guns – You’re a Warrior, you don’t use stinkin’ guns.

 - Increased Archeology Skill